 There aren’t really any big Christmas traditions for most Koreans (unlike Chuseok and Seollal).
 For Christians in the country, they usually go to church on Christmas eve and get together with their families on Christmas day.
 Lots of people also like watching Christmas movies.
 For others, they may go out on a date or hang with friends.
-The great things is that since celebrating Christmas is a fairly new concept, many people in the country are starting to make their own traditions now.
+The great thing is that since celebrating Christmas is a fairly new concept, many people in the country are starting to make their own traditions now.

 Korean Christmas Food

-Just like traditions above, there is no typical Korean Christmas food.
+Just like the traditions above, there is no typical Korean Christmas food.
 Most Koreans will eat a typical Korean meal, but it’s becoming a trend to go out for Western food or cook Western food at home.
 It’s a great excuse to go out and try some new foods you’ve never tried before.